Santiago de Compostela: Transport

-Santiago de Compostela is served by Santiago de Compostela Airport and a Renfe rail service.
+Santiago de Compostela is served by Santiago–Rosalía de Castro Airport and a Renfe rail service.

 Airport

-Santiago de Compostela Airport is the 2nd busiest airport in northern Spain after Bilbao Airport.
-The airport is located in the parish of Lavacolla, 12 km from the city center and handled 2,903,427 passengers in 2019.
+Santiago–Rosalía de Castro Airport is the second-busiest airport in northern Spain after Bilbao Airport.
+The airport is located in the parish of Lavacolla, 12 km from the city center and handled 3,103,426 passengers in 2019.

 Railway

 Santiago de Compostela railway station is linked to the Spanish High Speed Railway Network.
 Madrid is reached in 3 hours.

-Porto can also be reached in less than 5 hours changing to the Celta train in Vigo.
+Porto can also be reached in less than five hours, changing to the Celta train in Vigo.

-On 24 July 2013 there was a serious rail accident near the city in which 79 people died and at least 130 were injured when a train derailed on a bend as it approached Compostela station.
+On 24 July 2013 there was a serious rail accident near the city in which 79 people died and at least 130 were injured when a train derailed at high speed on a bend as it approached Compostela station.